-It is also used to give protection and defences, purify and clear our physical and energetic obstructions that may be preventing this partnership from taking place and to cleanse and renew one’s energy after working intensively with patients.
+It is also used to give protection and defences, purify and clear our physical and energetic obstructions that may be preventing this partnership from taking place and cleanse and renew one’s energy after working intensively with patients.

 “The plants sing and speak to you if you listen to them with respect, and they allow you to see by way of visions and dreams.”
 In the Amazonian societies under study, we observed that during the traditional medicine apprenticeship, the initiates dedicate a fundamental part of the process to developing the capacity to “see”, establishing contact with the spirit world.
 This capacity to see is an aspect of extreme importance in shamanic traditions.
 Thus, it is not surprising that apprentices invest considerable time, resources, and effort in developing it.
 In the Peruvian east-central Amazon region the most important way to acquire this capacity is through shamanic diets.” -Elsevier (Journal of Ethno-Pharmacology)

 An ancient practice of entering the inner and outer wilderness

 Essentially it is a practice of relating- where we create a container and the accompanying conditions to begin forming a relationship or bond with specific members of the other-than-human community, most commonly, plants although it could be anything, including what those in the cultural West may consider dead or ‘inorganic’ such as bones or stones.

 A specific form of an archetypal process that has been undertaken by humans for millennia.
-Similar in essence to the vision quests of the Native Americans, or Walkabout of the aboriginal people of Australia, this is a solo mission into both the outer and inner wilderness, where one fasts or holds to strong dietary and behavioural observances and then wholeheartedly prays to the mysterious wild forces of nature for teachings, connections, visions and songs that can then be carried back to the ‘community’ for healing, divination, direction and for imbuing deeper meaning and depth.
+Similar in some ways to the vision quests of the Native Americans, or Walkabout of the aboriginal people of Australia, this is a solo mission into both the outer and inner wilderness, where one fasts or holds to strong dietary and behavioural observances and then wholeheartedly devotes one’s attention to the mysterious wild forces of nature, praying for teachings, connections, visions and songs that can then be carried back to the ‘community’ for healing, divination, direction and for imbuing deeper meaning and depth.

 Dieta and mysterious prayer of the soul